anko/txm/readme.markdown

     txm [--series] [filename]

-Tests may run in parallel by default.
-If your tests need to be run sequentially, pass `--series`.
+Tests run in parallel.
+If you want sequential, pass `--series`.

-If a `filename` is provided, `txm` parses it as Markdown and executes the tests specified in it.
-Otherwise, it reads from `stdin`.
+If a `filename` is provided, `txm` parses it as Markdown and runs the tests specified in it.
+Otherwise, `txm` reads `stdin`.

-The `txm` process will `exit(0)` if all tests pass, and non-zero in all other cases.
+The `txm` process will `exit` with a `0` status if all tests pass, and non-zero in all other cases.
 It outputs valid TAP even if your specified test program fails, or if your format is wrong.

 ### Annotations